julian-molina/Documentation/pages/suite/suite-system-requirements.md

 {% include default-markets-note.html %}

 That said, you are free to stop the default data mining operation and work with the markets you wish, and with as little or as much historic data as best suits your needs.

-## Graphics Processing Unit

-The system benefits from a powerful GPU, as all of the visual experience Superalgos enables derives from the implementation of an HTML5 canvas animation.
-The more powerful your GPU, the more data you will be able to visualize at the same time, and the more fluid the visual experience becomes.
+Also, you may limit the processing of data to the time frames you are interested in.

 ## Internet Connection